julioherrera24/RockPaperScissors/README.md

 # RockPaperScissors
-A classic game of Rock, Paper, and Scissors against the computer
+A classic game of Rock, Paper, and Scissors against the computer witten in Python